DerekCresswell/GameDesign11/1 Rube GoldBerg Machine/4 Sprites.md

 ![TiledMode](Images/TiledMode.JPG)

 This will bring up an expanded menu below.\
-Right now I'd like you to stop for a minute and simply play with the new "Width" and "Height" values.
+Right now we'd like you to stop for a minute and simply play with the new "Width" and "Height" values.
 You can also use the ["Rect Tool"](https://docs.unity3d.com/Manual/Toolbar.html) in the top left of the screen and drag the blue balls that appear around the Object.\
 As you may notice the values of this "Width" and "Height" denote how big a sprite should be before it tiles.\
 It is important to note that these values are based on the Scale values in the Transform of an object.\
 Typically in Unity it is a good idea to leave the scale at "1, 1, 1" when possible simply because this makes them easier to work with in the future.

-For now I will do this with a scale of "1, 1, 1".
+For now we will do this with a scale of "1, 1, 1".
 This means we'll need to manually adjust the size of the box collider and sprite.

 * Start by setting our scale back to "1, 1, 1".
 * Then on the "Sprite Renderer" set the "Width" to "10" and the "Height" to "0.5".